blindnet-io/product-management/specifications/Privateform-FRD.md

 _**FR-BE11.** The Server must be able to delete the encrypted data._

-The Server deletes data and metadata in a request containing medical_data_id.
+The Server deletes data and metadata in a request containing data_id.

 If the data contained files, the server must delete all files from Azure.